dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 ![The heap status after the merge](/Images/heap_example_after_merge.png)

 The fields in bold are the fields that are changed.
 The exact implementation of this code is left to the reader.
+Please note that some books refers to this technique, calling it _coalescing_, but is the same concepts.

 ### Part 6: Splitting